colinbut/microservice-aws-eks-deployment/README.md

 # Microservice AWS EKS Deployment

+Assumptions:

+- kubectl is setup to point to the AWS EKS cluster

 ## Ansible

 Using Ansible for deployment you just run the ansible-playbook command on the CLI and pass in the nanme of the microservice to deploy as an ansible extra variable: